uhafner/warnings-ng-plugin-devenv/README.md

 [official documentation](https://github.com/jenkinsci/docker/blob/master/README.md) for details.
 This helps to inspect the files that have been created by the Jenkins controller.

-#### macOS notes
+Due to a performance problem in Jenkins' Job DSL plugin, setting up the new Jenkins instance is very slow.
+Therefore, it makes sense to remove the job's configuration part of your `jenkins.yaml` file after the Jobs have been created.
+You can overwrite the content of the file `./docker/volumes/jenkins-home/jenkins.yaml` in your newly created Jenkins instance with the content in `jenkins-no-jobs.yaml`.

-Note that volumes under macOS are quite slow.
+Volumes under macOS are quite slow.
 On my MacBook running the provided Jenkins job of the `analysis-model` in the docker container is slower than running the same Jenkins job in a docker container that is running in a linux virtual machine on the same MacBook (sounds kind of absurd :astonished:).